PRESTO: Fast Motion Planning Using Diffusion Models Based on Key-Configuration Environment Representation

 Collision-free/Colliding

-Across all levels, PRESTO consistently outperforms the pure learning algorithms SceneDiffuser and Motion Planning Diffuser (MPD), which lack a key-configuration-based environment representation and a motion-planning-based objective, respectively.
+Across all levels, PRESTO consistently outperforms the pure learning algorithms SceneDiffuser and Motion Planning Diffuser (MPD), which lack a key-configuration environment representation and a motion-planning objective, respectively.
 Compared to Bi-RRT, PRESTO uses diffusion-learned trajectory priors to generate collision-free trajectories more efficiently, especially in narrow passages.
 Additionally, compared to TrajOpt, an optimization-based method, PRESTO's high-quality initial trajectories lead to faster convergence in complex domains, despite the computational overhead of running the diffusion model.

 Ablation Studies

 Compared to PRESTO, Point-Cloud Conditioning shows performance degradation across problem levels and post-processing iterations, with higher collision rates and penetration depths that worsen with complexity.
 Similarly, Training Without TrajOpt exhibits consistent performance degradation across all levels, though less severe than Point-Cloud Conditioning.
-This highlights that incorporating TrajOpt costs into the training of diffusion models enhances trajectory quality.
+This highlights that incorporating motion-planning costs into the training of diffusion models enhances trajectory quality.
 Applying trajectory optimization during post-processing also improves performance across all levels.
 Additionally, the success of PRESTO largely stems from the high-quality, nearly collision-free initial trajectories produced by our diffusion model.

 In an unconditional diffusion model, test-time guidance constrains trajectories to specific environments and start/goal configurations.
 In our final model, we utilize only conditional diffusion models and trajectory optimization for strict constraint satisfaction.
 Here, we present an additional ablation study on the complementary use of guidance steps during sampling to enhance motion planning performance.
 Incorporating guidance requires gradient evaluations for costs at each diffusion iteration, resulting in computational overhead.
 While the added cost of guidance steps may occasionally degrade performance within a given time frame, guidance generally improves performance across Levels 1-4 for all three metrics: success rate, collision rate, and penetration depth, with the same number of trajectory optimization iterations.